ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 - non-JSON types,
   including the ones associated with tags like `!!timestamp` that were included in the default schema of older YAML versions;
-- tags in general, and specifically ones that do not map to JSON types like custom and local tags such as `!!python/object` and `!mytag` (see Section 2.4 of [YAML]);
+- tags in general, and specifically the ones that do not map to JSON types like custom and local tags such as `!!python/object` and `!mytag` (see Section 2.4 of [YAML]);